 Most people know that incorporation protects business owners from personal liability for corporate obligations (known as limited liability protection).
 Anyone who wants to sue over a business-related debt or injury must go after the corporate entity, not the personal assets (cars, homes, or bank accounts) of its owners.
 It's an important protection, given the range of possible lawsuits against businesses—perhaps by a disgruntled employee claiming wrongful termination, an unhappy vendor claiming breach of a contract, or a visitor who was injured on the front walk.

 Nonprofits don't have shareholders, but they do have other individuals who could be concerned about limited liability protection, such as staff, board members, and officers.
 Fear of personal liability can stop people from joining boards of directors at all—although the number who have actually been sued is quite small.

-The good news is that, with certain exceptions.
-Once your organization is incorporated, its directors or trustees, officers, employees, and members usually won't be on the hook personally for the nonprofit's debts or liabilities.
+The good news is that, with certain exceptions, once your organization is incorporated, its directors or trustees, officers, employees, and volunteers usually won't be on the hook personally for the nonprofit's debts or liabilities.
 That includes unpaid organizational debts and unsatisfied court judgments against the nonprofit.

 Consider, for example, a nonprofit symphony that's sued by an audience member who, during intermission, falls because of a poorly maintained staircase railing.

-By contrast, if an unincorporated association of musicians owned the premises, the principals of the unincorporated group could be required to pay the judgment amount out of their own pockets -- thus putting their personal assets at risk.
+By contrast, if an unincorporated association of musicians owned the premises, the principals of the unincorporated group could be required to pay the judgment amount out of their own pockets—thus putting their personal assets at risk.
 (Some states' laws, however, offer protection to people affiliated with unincorporated associations.)

 Looking for a map that will put your nonprofit on the road to success?
 Get Starting & Building a Nonprofit: A Practical Guide, by Peri H. Pakroo, J.D.
 (Nolo).